 Cybersecurity Awareness Holidays That Everyone With A Computer Should Know About

 We live in a different world than we did 40 or 50 years ago, especially when it comes to technology.
 During the 1980s, computer technology was still just a novelty that promised us a more technologically advanced future, and now that future has arrived.
-Computer technology has completely transformed our lives — from our personal phones all the way to how we do our banking.
+Computer technology has completely transformed our lives—from our personal phones to how we do our banking.

-In many ways, this has improved our lives greatly, but at the same time, it’s also made us more vulnerable to a variety of security risks.
-Security risks that put our money and our personal information at great risk.
-That’s why it’s vitally important for all of us to access our computer systems, networks, and data and to check to see whether it’s protected from unauthorized access, disruption, modification, use, disclosure, or destruction.
+In many ways, this has improved our lives greatly, but at the same time, it has also made us more vulnerable to a variety of security risks.
+Security risks that put our money and our personal information in danger.
+That’s why it’s vitally important for all of us to ensure our computer systems, networks, and data are protected from unauthorized access, disruption, modification, use, or destruction.

 We live in a digital world where all of our sensitive information is stored and transmitted electronically, and that’s why we should take all the necessary steps to protect that information.